ctrueden/ctrueden.github.io/_pages/dungeonopoly.md

 *   "**Open Locks**" is the skill for escaping jail.
 When in jail, the rogue can use this skill to leave without paying the usual $50\.
 She can attempt to escape on the same turn she is imprisoned, as well as at the beginning of any subsequent turn.
 She can also use this skill to release other characters from jail when she is on the Just Visiting square.
 A separate skill check is required for each character to be released.
 Only one attempt can be made per character each turn.

 *   "**Pick Pockets**" is the skill for stealing money from other characters.
 Whenever the rogue is on the same square as another character, she can use this skill to attempt to pick the pockets of that character.
 If successful, she takes $20 per level from the opponent's cash on hand.
 If the opponent has insufficient cash on hand, the rogue simply takes what she can get.
 If she fails the skill roll, the rogue goes to jail.
-The rogue can also use this skill on an opponent while sneaking past (see the Sneak skill below).
+The rogue can also use this skill on an opponent while sneaking past—see the Sneak skill below.
 Only one attempt can be made per character each turn.

 *   "**Rob Bank**" is the skill for stealing money from the bank.
 When the rogue passes GO, she can attempt to obtain additional money using this skill.
-If successful, she takes an extra $50 per level (when landing on GO, success yields an extra $100 per level).
+If successful, she takes an extra $50 per level.
+When landing on GO, success yields an extra $100 per level.
 If she fails, however, she forfeits her entire GO bonus and goes to jail.

 *   "**Sneak**" is the skill for moving stealthily.
 Instead of rolling movement normally, the rogue can opt to sneak with a successful skill check.
 She rolls only 1d6 for movement.
-During that move, she does not count as passing over or landing on any squares (that is, her figurine moves, but there are no consequences to the move—he owes no rent, collects no money from passing GO, etc.).
+During that move, she does not count as passing over or landing on any squares—that is, her figurine moves, but there are no consequences to the move—she owes no rent, collects no money from passing GO, etc.

     While sneaking past an opponent, she may choose to **Backstab** that opponent, damaging her and earning an additional EP.
-She may also pick pockets if desired, although she faces the usual penalties for failure (see the Pick Pockets skill above).
+She may also pick pockets if desired, although she faces the usual penalties for failure—see the Pick Pockets skill above.

     After sneaking, a rogue is considered hidden until her next turn.

     Lastly, after moving, she may choose not to hide, so that she still counts as having landed on the current property.
 If the rogue "comes out of sneak" in this fashion, she must face all normal consequences of landing on the current property, and she is no longer hidden until her next turn.

 *   "**Steal**" is the skill for robbing property of valuables.
-When on a property with at least one house, the rogue may use this skill to loot the place, stealing 5% of the property's rent per level (rounded down).
-The rogue receives this money from the property owner, who must take all the usual actions to generate enough money (or else she goes bankrupt).
+When on a property with at least one house, the rogue may use this skill to loot the place, stealing 5% of the property's rent per level, rounded down.
+The rogue receives this money from the property owner, who must take all the usual actions to generate enough money, or else she goes bankrupt.
 If the rogue fails her skill roll, she must pay rent on the property normally if she has not done so already, then go to jail.

 #### Rogue tactics